• Learn with me

 3 beeswax candles and dried greenery on a shelf

-Types of Candles
+Types of candles

 The 3 most common waxes used for candle making are paraffin wax, soy wax and beeswax.
 I'll give you info about all 3 so you can compare.